floflo-boop/XML_encoding_project_part_2_2025_2026/README.md

 # My materials

-My materials is the same as the part1.
 I have choosen three letters from three different "poilus" and there still are the same sources.

 Two letters are coming from the same archival collections, municipal archives of Reims.
 It is two different "poilus" who wrote them on the same front but 1 mont apart between november and december 1914.
+They are the same as part 1 assignment.

-My third letter come from a different archival collections, the departmental archives of Puy-de-Dômes, and is written in september 1916 on a different front.
+My third letters is a new one.
+The older one was not a "poilus" letters so I had to change.
+This one come from an undintefied "poilus" from the archive of the Manche departement.
+She's writtent in August 1914 at Chalons en Champagne in the Marne departement.
+I took it from a PDF which present different letters from different soldiers, I took the first one _(you will find the original PDF and a cropped one which present only the first letters.)_

 I have choose them because they are different in there physical and logical structure.
 But they still propose the same interest.